- Home

 * A risk assessment is the overall process through which risk levels are assessed and risk tolerances are determined.

-There were 14 non-lost-time accidents and two lost-time accidents in fiscal 2024.
-The number of lost-time accidents was reduced by four from the previous year’s total of six, but the number of non-lost-time accidents increased by two from the fiscal 2023 total of 12.
+There were 23 non-lost-time accidents and three lost-time accidents in fiscal 2025.
+The number of lost-time accidents increased to three from the previous year’s total of two, while the number of non-lost-time accidents increased by nine from the fiscal 2024 total of 14.

-The number of trapping and entanglement accidents and the number of tripping accidents were unchanged from the previous fiscal year at three and two respectively.
-There were 11 other types of accidents, including four resulting from cutting and grazing, and two involving from collisions.
+Breaking this down by type of accident, the number of trapping and entanglement accidents and the number of tripping accidents increased from the previous fiscal year to three and five respectively.
+There were also six resulting from cutting and grazing, and four from contact with hot objects.

 Scope: Direct or temporary employees (excluding part-timers) working for Nisshin Seifun Group Inc., Nisshin Flour Milling Inc., Nisshin Seifun Welna Inc., Nisshin Pharma Inc., Nisshin Engineering Inc., Oriental Yeast Co., Ltd., and NBC Meshtec Inc. (excluding subsidiaries and overseas business sites)